 —Craig A. Evans, Payzant Distinguished Professor of New Testament, Acadia Divinity College, Nova Scotia, Canada

 Douglas Mangum is an academic editor for Lexham Press.
-He is a PhD candidate in Hebrew at the University of Free State and holds an MA in Hebrew and Semitic Studies from the University of Wisconsin–Madison.
+He holds a PhD in Hebrew from the University of Free State and holds an MA in Hebrew and Semitic Studies from the University of Wisconsin–Madison.
 He is a Lexham English Bible and Lexham Bible Guide editor, a Faithlife Study Bible contributing editor, a Studies in Faithful Living co-author, a regular Bible Study Magazine contributor, and a frequently consulted specialist for the Lexham Bible Dictionary.

 Derek R. Brown is an academic editor for Lexham Press.
 He holds a PhD in New Testament Studies and Christian Origins from the University of Edinburgh, a MCS in New Testament Studies from Regent College, and a BSc in Religious Studies from the University of Oregon.
 He is a Faithlife Study Bible contributing editor, a Studies in Faithful Living co-author, a Lexham Bible Guide co-author, and a regular Bible Study Magazine and Lexham Bible Dictionary contributor.

 Rachel Klippenstein is a contributing editor for Lexham Press.
 She holds MAs in Linguistics from The Ohio State University and the University of Calgary.
 She is a Lexham Bible Dictionary contributing editor.